daeuniverse/dae/docs/en/configuration/external-dns.md

 Configure dae as follows:

-1. Set `lan_interface` in the `global` section to proxy AdGuardHome's requests.
+1. Set `lan_interface` in the `global` section, so that AdGuardHome's own upstream queries pass through dae and can be proxied.

-2. Insert the following rule at the start of the `routing` section to avoid loops:
+2. Insert the following rule at the start of the `routing` section, for the same reason as on the dae host:

    ```python
    sip(192.168.30.3) && l4proto(udp) && dport(53) -> must_direct